SteMak/solidity_ensure/README.md

 It is worth mentioning that `abi.encode` accepts parameters of any type, which led to the proposal of building builder functions for each error.
 These builder functions accept corresponding parameters and perform auto typechecks.

 ## Result
-The `ensure` function was developed and should be used within the `ensure(condition, build_CUSTOM_ERROR(CUSTOM_ERROR parameters))` pattern.
+The `ensure` function has been developed and should be used within the `ensure(condition, build_CUSTOM_ERROR(CUSTOM_ERROR parameters))` pattern.
 It preserves the declarative `require` pattern and allows for the usage of Custom Errors.

+Refer to the [Example.sol](./contracts/Example.sol) file for an implementation example.

 However, there are some flaws:
-- The need to declare a builder function for each error leads to code overload and increased gas consumption during deployment.
+- The need to declare a builder function for each error leads to code overload and increased Gas consumption during deployment.
-- Custom Error data is not lazy-built, and the error message is calculated before the function call, causing ordinary checks to incur gas costs based on the error parameter types.
+- Custom Error data is not lazily built, and the error message is calculated before the function call, causing ordinary checks to incur additional Gas costs based on the error parameter types.

+I have raised an [issue](https://github.com/ethereum/solidity/issues/14442) in the `ethereum/solidity` repo to address the lack of Custom Errors support in the `require` function.